PODI5307 Podiatric Surgery

 The unit gives students understanding of the scope of surgical podiatry in the Australian context by strategic podiatric clinical and surgical placements and hospital rotations.
 Students observe the appropriate selection of surgical procedures, observe operative procedures and perioperative patient management and are instructed in basic wound biopsy, wound closure and below-knee immobilisation techniques.
 The unit involves introductory podiatric surgery practical experience within the UWA Podiatry Clinic and selected clinical and surgical placements under the supervision of an academic staff member or designate.
 Theoretical instruction in selected forefoot and soft-tissue procedures, wound biopsy, suture and below-knee casting techniques is undertaken.

-- Students are able to (1) demonstrate the ability to produce written pre- and postoperative information to podiatric surgical patients; (2) demonstrate a knowledge of common podiatric surgical procedures; (3) identify and describe the management of post-operative complications of the podiatric surgical patient; (4) demonstrate knowledge of the legal requirements of drug prescribing relating to podiatric surgery; and (5) demonstrate safe scrubbing and gowning, wound closure and soft tissue surgical procedure technique.
+- Students are able to (1) demonstrate the ability to produce written pre- and postoperative information to podiatric surgical patients; (2) demonstrate a knowledge of common podiatric surgical procedures; (3) identify and describe the management of post-operative complications of the podiatric surgical patient; (4) demonstrate knowledge of the legal requirements of drug prescribing relating to podiatric surgery; (5) demonstrate safe scrubbing and gowning, wound closure and soft tissue surgical procedure technique; and (6) display professional behaviour in variety of clinical/ educational settings.

 Supplementary assessment is not available in this unit.